Tejasri016/Rag-Project/README.md

 - Retrieves relevant information from a PDF knowledge base
 - Generates intelligent responses using an LLM
 - Uses workflow control for decision-making
-- Includes human intervention for uncertain cases
+- Includes human intervention for uncertain cases(HITL)
+- Provides API documentation using Swagger
+- Offers a user-friendly interface

 ---
 ## ⭐ Key Features